aws/aws-cdk/packages/@aws-cdk/aws-config/README.md

 - `ConfigurationRecorder`: Configure which resources will be recorded for config changes.
 - `DeliveryChannel`: Configure where to store the recorded data.

-The following guides the set up for getting started with AWS Config:
+The following guides provide the steps for getting started with AWS Config:

 - [Using the AWS Console](https://docs.aws.amazon.com/config/latest/developerguide/gs-console.html)
 - [Using the AWS CLI](https://docs.aws.amazon.com/config/latest/developerguide/gs-cli.html)